jonathanhliu21/imunano33/doc/index.md

 In case these links go down, below contains a brief explanation of the math in the links above.

+## Axes Definitions

+Below shows a diagram and a description of the axes definitions.

+With the Arduino flat on a table and the sensors facing up and the opening of the Micro USB port facing towards the front, the positive x direction points towards the front, the positive y direction points perpendicular and to the left, and the positive z direction points directly up.
+Note that the Arduino may not measure the angular velocities and accelerations with respect to these axes, so you may need to correct the measured values.

+@todo Add diagram

 ## Quaternions

 A quaternion consists of 4 components, one of which is the scalar component and the other three are which are the vector component.